therobhe/myHomepage/README.md

 # myHomepage

-A simple profile page using HTML5 and Bootstrap 4 CSS.
+Created using HTML5, CSS3 (CSS Grid), JavaScript and some Bootstrap 4.